arnia/TeamLeaderCRMTest/README.md

 ```
 To test the order requests i've used the Postman application on my local you have [here](/discount-test/postman_screens/) some print screens

+Unit test ar found in the folder /tests/Unit/DiscountTest.php you can run them with PHPUnit.